 - Beach Camping – Overnight camping on the beach is prohibited.

 - All Terrain Vehicles (ATVs) – ATVs are no longer allowed on the beaches of Currituck County for non-residents.

 - Personal Watercraft (Jet Skis) – Launching of personal watercraft is prohibited on the Atlantic Ocean side of Currituck County, but you may enjoy your personal watercraft in the Currituck Sound.
-Public ramps are located at the Whalehead Club.
+Public ramps are located next to Whalehead in Historic Corolla Park.

 - Fireworks – Fireworks that are self-propelled, spin, or explode are illegal in North Carolina.
 This State regulation is enforced on the Currituck beach and behind the dunes.
 Fireworks, including those that are legal, are extremely hazardous because of dry beach grasses, closely-built wood structures, high winds, and other factors.

 - Swimming – A red flag on the beach indicates that ocean conditions are not safe for swimming.
 All forms of water activity are prohibited.
 Any entry into the water when red flags are flying shall be a misdemeanor punishable by fine of not more than $500 or not more than 30 days imprisonment.
 Surfboards at least five feet in length and equipped with a leash are exempted.